 - Purchase the complete Expat Arrivals Frankfurt Guide (PDF)

 Frankfurt has been a popular expat destination for decades.
-Its major drawcard is the world of work and the opportunities the city provides for ambitious professionals.
+Its major drawcard is its thriving economy, and the opportunities it provides for ambitious professionals.

 The workplace in Frankfurt is certainly not for the faint-hearted.
-New arrivals are expected to work efficiently and prove their worth.
-Their hard work is usually rewarded with great salaries and the excellent standard of living which Frankfurt offers its residents.
+New arrivals are expected to work hard and efficiently and to prove their worth.
+Their hard work is usually rewarded with great salaries and the excellent standard of living that Frankfurt is known for.

 Job market in Frankfurt